 Plenty of stores have these programs.
 Check out our list of the Top 10 Fuel Loyalty Programs you must join, pick one, and stick with it!

-When you sign up with Shell’s free Fuel Rewards program, you instantly become a gold status member that can earn $0.05 off per gallon for every fill-up.
-Plus, you can earn more savings when you shop through the Shell Fuel Point portal.
-For example,
+When you sign up with Shell’s free Fuel Rewards program, you instantly become a gold status member for six months, meaning you’ll earn $0.05 off per gallon compared to $0.03 off (Silver status).
+Plus you can earn more savings when you shop through the Shell Fuel Point portal.
+For example:

 - Dining: Earn $0.10 per gallon for every $50 at participating restaurants with a linked credit card (in your Shell Fuel Rewards account).